openconfig/kne/docs/create_topology.md

 TIP: The SR Linux controller does not have to be deployed manually, during [cluster deployment](#deploy_a_cluster) the SR Linux controller can be automatically deployed if specified in the deployment yaml.
-The sample internal deployment yaml includes the controller deployment.

 IMPORTANT: Make sure to use the `kind-bridge.yaml` deployment config.
 This is because the SR Linux controller + containers require the `bridge` cluster CNI